UM-ARM-Lab/RoboStack-humble-ARM/README.md

 }
 ```

-## Building for Robostack
+## Building for RoboStack

-Documentation for this procedure is very lacky, so the following is the best efforts I tried to pull together:

-Generally, to convert a ROS package to Conda package, you need to 1. compile all necessary code to correct binaries for specific platforms, 2. link aginst correct libraries or package libraries together into the conda package, and 3. setup conda required metadata or structures.
-To do this process, instead of using `colcon build` like ROS2, the procedure works around `rattler-build`, which is a tool that compiles source code in many languages to conda packages.
+To convert a ROS package to a Conda package, you need to:
+1. Compile all necessary code to correct binaries for specific platforms
+2. Link against correct libraries or package libraries together into the conda package
+3. Setup conda required metadata and structures

+Instead of using `colcon build` like ROS2, this process uses `rattler-build`, which compiles source code in many languages to conda packages.

+### Key Components

-- **Metadata resolution**: building package like this requires knowing the dependencies of this package in both compile time and runtime.
-It also requires metadata such as maintainer, package name, etc. Additionally, the builder needs to know any specifics of how this package should be compiled.
-This is known as a **conda recipe**.
-This procedure is more or less the same for ROS packages, which is why the RoboStack team wrote [vinca](https://github.com/RoboStack/vinca.git) tool for converting the `package.xml` file of a ROS package into a
+- **Metadata resolution**: Building packages requires knowing dependencies at both compile time and runtime, plus metadata like maintainer, package name, etc. This information is stored in a **conda recipe**.
+The RoboStack team created [vinca](https://github.com/RoboStack/vinca.git) to convert ROS `package.xml` files into conda recipes.

-**NOTE**: `vinca` is buggy and changes frequently, according to the RoboStack team, so developements of this repo should strictly follow official documentation.
-It is recommended to iteratively run the building procedure and debug any issues.
+**NOTE**: `vinca` can be buggy and changes frequently.
+It's recommended to iteratively run the building procedure and debug any issues that arise.

-- **Package compilation**: `rattler-build` handles building conda packages from recipes, which is pretty stable during testing.
+- **Package compilation**: `rattler-build` handles building conda packages from recipes
-- **Installing/Distributing**: Built packages are stored in output/{platform}/{package}.conda.
-Now you may install this `.conda` file in your conda environment or distribute to your team.
+- **Installing/Distributing**: Built packages are stored in `output/{platform}/{package}.conda` and can be installed in conda environments or distributed

-## Docker-based Building (Interactive Development)

-This repository includes Docker Compose configuration for interactive development of RoboStack packages using the prebuilt pixi container.
-This approach provides a persistent development environment where you can run commands manually.
+## Local Development with Pixi

+This repository uses [pixi](https://pixi.sh/) for package management and building.
+Pixi provides a consistent development environment and is the official way to work with RoboStack packages.

 ### Prerequisites

-- Docker and Docker Compose installed on your system
+- [Pixi](https://pixi.sh/) installed on your system
 - Git (to clone this repository)

 ### Quick Start